DanielTellier/DanielTellier.github.io/posts/vim_multi_line_search.md

     return
 endif
 ```
-If the line in the buffer contains a '{' we have found a function definition \
-and we open this buffer in a new tab at the specific line number (qfl.lnum) \
-of the function name.
-And if we have not found a '{' we go to the next \
-buffer in the quickfixlist.
-And that's all folks!

 ## Fun command
 If working on a server you can use :mksession \<file.vim\> to save all \